Miguel Cabrera Player Props: Tigers vs. Braves

 Miguel Cabrera At The Plate

-- Cabrera has picked up a hit in 18 of 33 games this year, with multiple hits four times.
+- In 54.5% of his games this year (18 of 33), Cabrera has picked up at least one hit, and in four of those games (12.1%) he recorded multiple hits.

-- In 33 games played this season, he has not hit a home run.
+- He has not hit a home run in his 33 games this year.

-- Cabrera has driven in a run in six games this year (18.2%), including one multiple-RBI game.
+- In six games this year, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored a run in five of 33 games so far this season.
+- He has scored in five of 33 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.